skupperproject/skupper-console/README.md

 - `src`: Contains the source and test code of the application, including all the React components, utility functions, and data models.
   - `API`: Contains the Api, which is responsible for handling all the network requests and data fetching for the application.
   - `assets`: Contains images and other assets used in the application, such as icons, logos, and background images.
+  - `config`: Contains the configuration files for the application, such as the environment variables, constants, or settings used throughout the application.
   - `core/components`: Contains generic and reusable React components, such as Navbar, topology graph, and table, that can be used throughout the application.
   - `core/utils`: Contains generic app functionalities such as date and formatting utilities that are used throughout the application.
   - `layout`: Contains the components that form the foundation of the application's structure, such as the header, footer, and navigation menu.